The power of Women Build

-As a registered nurse, Nilda knows that having a safe and decent home plays a critical role in keeping families healthy during the COVID-19 pandemic.
+As a registered nurse, Nilda knows that having a safe and decent home plays a critical role in keeping families healthy.
 She’s grateful to have a home where her family can spread out now that so much of their time is spent inside.
 “My children have their own space,” she says.

-Even with taking every precaution, her son, Alexander, tested positive for COVID-19 earlier this year.
+Even with taking every precaution, her son, Alexander, tested positive for COVID-19.
 Nilda quarantined him in the basement while her daughter, Ariana, stayed in her bedroom on the home’s second floor.
 “That was a scary moment.
 We were able to handle it well,” she says.
 “The house gave us that ability to maintain my son in a space where he was OK.
 He was isolated, but he didn’t feel like he was closed in.”

 During the pandemic, Ai’s home has become a classroom.
 Brightly colored papers with messages like, “Be kind.
 Be respectful.
 Be safe,” hang on her walls.
-She teaches kindergarten and first graders via a video conferencing platform while Angel and Kong attend college and high school virtually upstairs.
-Her youngest son, 4-year-old Bruce, bounds around the house visiting his family.
+She taught kindergarten and first graders via a video conferencing platform while Angel and Kong attended college and high school virtually upstairs.
+Her youngest son, 4-year-old Bruce, bounded around the house visiting his family.
 “It’s been a safe haven for us, and we’ve been healthy,” Ai says of her home.